Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 - Raman Scattering: Provides a molecular fingerprint through vibrational modes.

-- Normal Configuration: Here, the light beam is positioned perpendicular to the sample, allowing for both reflection and transmission measurements.
+- Normal Configuration: The light beam is positioned perpendicular to the sample, allowing for both reflection and transmission measurements.
 This setup is ideal for studying changes occurring at the electrode surface.

-- Parallel Configuration: In this arrangement, the light beam travels parallel to the electrode surface.
+- Parallel Configuration: The light beam travels parallel to the electrode surface.
 This configuration is effective for observing the diffusion layer while minimizing interference from surface processes on the electrode.

 A Simple Redox Reaction Under SEC